wclr/ts-clean-built/README.md

 - `--dry` - will not remove files, just show the list to going to delete.

 - `--files` - outputs list of files removed.

+- `--quite` - will not output log messages.

 - `dir` - is '.' (cwd) by default